Josh Christopher: Houston Rockets (2021–2023)

 Christopher was selected with the 24th pick of the 2021 NBA draft by the Houston Rockets.
 On August 7, 2021, Christopher signed with the Rockets.
-He made his summer league debut adding up 13 points, four assist, and five rebounds win against the Cleveland Cavaliers in 28 minutes.
-Christopher began his preseason debut playing around 11 minutes with 7 points, two rebounds, and one assist in a game loss against the San Antonio Spurs.
-He made his official NBA debut on October 20, coming off the bench with five points in eight minutes in a game loss against the Minnesota Timberwolves.
-On November 24, The Rockets assigned Christoper to the Rio Grande Valley Vipers.
-After averaging 20 points in three games with the Vipers, the rockets recalled Christoper.
-On December 8, Christoper logged 18 points in a 7 of 7 from the field with four threes on a 104-114 game win the Brooklyn Nets.
-Christopher began playing a major role for the Rockets throughout his rookie season coming off the bench averaging a decent amount of stats.
-He scored 23 points win four assists and five rebounds in the loss game against the Spurs.
-On March 23, 2022, Christopher adds up 21 points in a 139-130 overtime win against the lakers.
-On April 3, Christoper puts up his first 30 points with a well-performance from 11-of-14 of shooting, 3-of-5 from threes, three assists and two steals in a home game loss against the Timberwolves.
+He made his official NBA debut on October 20, coming off the bench with five points in eight minutes in a loss against the Minnesota Timberwolves.
+On November 24, the Rockets assigned Christopher to the Rio Grande Valley Vipers.
+After averaging 20 points in three games with the Vipers, he was recalled by the Rockets.
+On December 8, Christopher logged 18 points in a 7-of-7 from the field with four three-pointers in a 104–114 win over the Brooklyn Nets.
+On February 4, 2022, Christopher registered 23 points, four assists and five rebounds in a loss against the San Antonio Spurs.
+On March 23, he scored 21 points in a 139–130 overtime win against the Los Angeles Lakers.
+In April, he recorded his first 30-point effort by shooting 11-of-14 from the field, and 3-of-5 from beyond the arc, along with three assists and two steals in a home loss against the Timberwolves.

-Throughout the 2021-22 season, Christopher played 74 games, averaging 7.9 points, 2.0 assists, and 2.5 rebounds, Christopher started out his rookie season in the G-league average of 20 points and was later promoted to a key role player to the rockets roster since November 29, 2021.

-2022-23 season

-The rockets announce that Christopher would enter the 2022 summer league.
-In the first game of the 2022 summer league, Christopher puts up 22 points with three blocks in a game loss against the Orlando Magic.

-Player profile

-Christoper is highly suggest to be a top shelf athlete who showcases the power and explosiveness with his defense, passing and athleticism.
-Christopers Handles and speed can attack in transition and get to the rim for flashy dunks and layups.
-Sources compared his sizes and skills with Norman Powell and Jrue Holiday.
+Christopher fell out of the rotation in the 2022–2023 season, not coming off the bench in several games.
+His minutes and numbers decreased as the Rockets used Daishen Nix as the point guard for the second unit.

+On July 8, 2023, the Memphis Grizzlies acquired Christopher from the Houston Rockets for Dillon Brooks (via sign-and-trade) in a five-team deal.
+However, he was waived on September 30.

+Salt Lake City Stars (2023–2024)

+On October 13, 2023, Christopher signed a two-way contract with the Utah Jazz, but was waived on January 9, 2024, without playing for the team.
+However, he made 22 appearances with the Jazz's G League affiliate, the Salt Lake City Stars.

+Miami Heat / Sioux Falls Skyforce (2024–2025)

+On January 14, 2024, Christopher joined the Sioux Falls Skyforce and on July 25, he signed a two-way contract with the Miami Heat.